Looking at what the lens world has to offer recently, I came on the great Samyang 85 mm f 1.4

 Conclusion

-That is why the Samyang 85mm lens <- Affiliate Link 🙂 is in the right balance between the two, with a quality but reasonable weight construction, excellent autofocus performance.
-However, it is still not completely perfect and an image quality that is almost perfect for portrait work.
+That is why the Samyang 85mm lens <- Affiliate Link 🙂 is in the right balance between the two, with a quality but reasonable weight construction, and excellent autofocus performance.
+However, it is still not completely perfect and has an image quality that is almost perfect for portrait work.

 I hope you found this general description satisfactory, and please ask in the comments section below if you want more details.
 Also, please ask if you want a specific product review, and it will be done in a few days.